What is perlite?

 Perlite is a generic term for naturally occurring siliceous rock, which contains water that expands into steam to produce a foamed structure.
 Perlite is distinguished from other volcanic glasses in that when heated to a suitable point, it expands from four to twenty times its original volume.
 This expansion is due to the presence of two to six percent water in the crude perlite rock.
 The rock pops like popcorn creating tiny bubbles which account for the amazing light weight and other exceptional physical properties of expanded perlite.

 Perlite, or volcanic glass, is formed when lava in the form of molten rock spews out of a volcano, and cools in a rapid manner.
 During cooling water is trapped within the rock and the lava forms into a glass-like structure.

 The careful processing of perlite results in soft, fine particles suitable for use in a variety of personal care products where high purity, gentle abrasion, high absorption and matting effect are desired.
 Used in scrub applications, perlite is an excellent eco-friendly alternative to polymer-based microbeads.

-For other markets please contact the Imerys Filtration Division.
+For other markets please visit Imerys Filtration.